Introduction

 Define Low Heart Rate: Understanding Bradycardia

 Bradycardia, or a pulse that drops below 60 beats per minute (bpm) in adults, can be a source of concern, especially for older individuals.
 While some people, particularly athletes, may naturally have lower pulse rates, a slow heartbeat can signal underlying medical issues.
-Factors such as age-related changes in the heart's electrical system, medication effects, and various health conditions are examples of what can cause a low heart rate.
-Seniors are particularly vulnerable due to the natural aging process and the prevalence of chronic illnesses.
+Factors such as age-related changes in the heart’s electrical system, medication effects, and various health conditions are examples of what can cause a low heart rate.
+Seniors are particularly vulnerable due to the natural aging process and the prevalence of chronic diseases.

-Effective management of low pulse rates in seniors often involves personalized treatment plans.
+Effective management of low pulse rates in seniors often involves personalized care plans.
 These plans may include lifestyle changes, medication adjustments, and advanced monitoring techniques, such as Holter monitors, which track heart rhythms over extended periods.
-Such strategies not only improve patient outcomes but also empower seniors to take charge of their cardiovascular health.
+Such strategies not only improve patient outcomes but also empower seniors to take charge of their health.

 Identify Causes of Low Heart Rate: Key Factors and Conditions